phdesign/flickr-rsync/README.md

 * Copy local files / add to multiple albums if checksum equal.
 (How to deal with same file different names)
 * Multi-threading
 * Fix unicode characters on Windows
+* Use generators properly so that we process each file as it's receieved rather than wait to list all files then process them